bliu8923/dsc180b-project/docs/index.markdown

 <model-viewer interaction-prompt="none" style="margin-left: 50%; background: white;" id="transform" orientation="0 90deg 0" alt="Example 'animal2' from Princeton Shape Benchmark" src="public/models/m1080.glb" camera-controls touch-action="pan-x">
 </model-viewer>

+The plant class goes from household potted plants to full grown trees, all of which have very clean geometry.
+There were also parts of plants, such as leaves and stems.
+In general, the plants are all easily recognizable and their models are cleaned well.

 #### Class 7: Miscellaneous

 <model-viewer interaction-prompt="none" style="width: 50%; float: left; background: white;" id="transform" orientation="0 90deg 45deg" alt="Example 'animal' from Princeton Shape Benchmark" src="public/models/m575.glb" camera-controls touch-action="pan-x">
 </model-viewer>
 <model-viewer interaction-prompt="none" style="margin-left: 50%; background: white;" id="transform" orientation="0 90deg 135deg" alt="Example 'animal2' from Princeton Shape Benchmark" src="public/models/m518.glb" camera-controls touch-action="pan-x">
 </model-viewer>

+This class includes a variety of different models, most of which could go into their own class.
+Among the models were a lot of faces and silhouettes, as well as multiple countries modelled in 3D.
+The models in this class were cleaned well, but the diversity of objects means that this class would be extremely hard to consistently predict correctly.

 ## Results